ollama/ollama/docs/faq.md

 Refer to the section [above](#how-do-i-configure-ollama-server) for how to set environment variables on your platform.

+### How do I increase the timeout when i get "timed out waiting for llama runner to start"?

+To increase the timeout for loading models from disk, set the environment variable `OLLAMA_LOAD_TIMEOUT` (default 600s).

 ## Does Ollama send my prompts and answers back to ollama.com?

 No. Ollama runs locally, and conversation data does not leave your machine.